Lord-Turmoil/DungineX/README.md

 > [!WARNING]
 >
 > SDL required a bunch of dependencies on Linux.
-For more information, see [Build Dependencies](https://github.com/libsdl-org/SDL/blob/main/docs/README-linux.md#build-dependencies).
+For more information, see [SDL Build Dependencies](https://github.com/libsdl-org/SDL/blob/main/docs/README-linux.md#build-dependencies) and [sysfonts](https://github.com/Lord-Turmoil/sysfonts).

 ## Build